Here is a selection of top SkillOnNet casinos reviewed and rated by our experts:

 Throughout most of its history, the company has focused on forming partnerships with both online casinos and other game developers to expand its gaming platform further.
 SkillOnNet has launched a number of proprietary games, though it appears that its focus is very much on its gaming platform.
 Regarding its original gaming content, most of the games are slots, though there are a few other casino genres launched by the developer, including scratch cards and various kinds of table games.

 One of the main advantages of SkillOnNet is undoubtedly its gaming platform.
 It features a vast range of games by top providers, giving casino operators quick and convenient access to many of the industry’s best, most popular and hottest games.
 With the gaming platform, operators also get SkillOnNet’s own games, which are released under the Green Valley Games brand.
 The games collection, though small, is quite diverse.
-The slots are either modern five reel slots or of the classic three reel variety, and the number of paylines across the board ranges from three to 50.
+The slots are either modern five reel slots or of the classic three-reel variety, and the number of paylines across the board ranges from three to 50.
 Betting values are suitably varied to cater to players of all budgets.
 Underwater Cowboy offers the lowest minimum bet per spin of 0.002 coins, while Maharaja Riches has the highest bet per spin of 5,400 coins, making it an ideal choice for high rollers.
-Over a third of the developer’s slots (13 to be exact) are three reel slots that are inspired by fruit machines; these are designed to replicate the feeling of playing on a fruit machine and, just like the developer’s modern five reel slots, are very well themed.
+Over a third of the developer’s slots (13 to be exact) are three-reel slots that are inspired by fruit machines; these are designed to replicate the feeling of playing on a fruit machine and, just like the developer’s modern five-reel slots, are very well themed.

 While many will see SkillOnNet’s gaming platform as a strong point of the company, some may see it as a weakness.
-This is because it’s easy for the developer’s exclusive games to get overlooked when the platform offers so many games by multiple competing developers, many of which are most established brands than SkillOnNet.
+This is because it’s easy for the developer’s exclusive games to get overlooked when the platform offers so many games by multiple competing developers, many of which are the most established brands than SkillOnNet.
 There’s no denying the developer’s games are very much worth playing, however by having a gaming platform with lots of other games, SkillOnNet isn’t giving its games much of a chance to shine, some might say.
 Another perceived negative is the fact that the SkillOnNet games library is on the small side, at least compared with the developers it’s trying to compete against.
-So far, SkillOnNet has launched 36 slots, along with 14 table games, 15 scratch card games and three other games.
+So far, SkillOnNet has launched 36 slots, along with 14 table games, 15 scratch card games and three other games available at SkillOnNet Casinos.

 It’s essential that any company operating in the online gambling industry have an active gambling licence.
-This is because a licence is proof that the company has been validated by a third-party organisation and has been given the all-clear to operate and deemed safe, secure and reliable.
+This is because a licence is a proof that the company has been validated by a third-party organisation and has been given the all-clear to operate and deemed safe, secure and reliable.
 SkillOnNet currently has a total of four licences: one from the UK Gambling Commission, one from the Malta Gaming Authority, one from the Danish Gambling Authority and one from the Gaming Act of Schleswig-Holstein (a region in Germany).

-- So far, SkillOnNet hasn’t done anything that can be classed as an innovation.
+So far, SkillOnNet hasn’t done anything that can be classed as an innovation.
 While its slots and other games have been quite well received, there’s nothing particularly outstanding about them that has pushed boundaries or introduced something new to the industry.

 A lot of online casino game developers are mostly about the games they have developed in-house.
 With SkillOnNet, it’s more about the developer’s gaming platform, with its proprietary games seen as a secondary part of the company’s objectives.
-The gaming platform has indeed experienced much success thanks to its scalability, customisation and a large number of games by many different developers it gives operators access to.
+The gaming platform has indeed experienced much success thanks to its scalability, customisation and a large number of games by many different developers it gives SkillOnNet Casino operators access to.
 As for SkillOnNet’s proprietary games, they’re well designed and are enjoyable enough, with a range of unique features that make each one of them worth playing.

 At a typical SkillOnNet casino, these games will be vastly outnumbered by games from other developers, though they’re still very much worth searching for, as they offer reliable, good-quality gambling experiences.
-Some good ones to try are Fun Fair, which has numerous bonus games and a progressive jackpot, 7 Heaven, a three reel slot with a huge prize for landing three 7 symbols, and the fantastical Magic and Wonders, which has impressive 3D graphics and pays out up to 25,000 coins in winnings.
+Some good ones to try are Fun Fair, which has numerous bonus games and a progressive jackpot, 7 Heaven, a three-reel slot with a huge prize for landing three 7 symbols, and the fantastical Magic and Wonders, which has impressive 3D graphics and pays out up to 25,000 coins in winnings.